ThinkbotsAreFree/Birdy/README.md

 ```
 The example above would store the value `Why am I so happy` in the local variable `e`.

-Rules are inspired from chatbot engines like Rivescript or AIML, and even though this description is short (because BirdyVM's rules are a simple mechanism), their importance shouldn't be underestimated.
+Rules are inspired from [Thue](https://esolangs.org/wiki/Thue), and even though this description is short (because BirdyVM's rules are a simple mechanism), their importance shouldn't be underestimated.

 Indeed, units and rules are like two sides of the coin.